 Historically, a significant portion of our revenue from our Supply Chain Business has been generated from clients in the computer and software markets.
-These markets are mature and, as a result, gross margins in these markets tend to be low.
-To address this, in addition to the computer and software markets, we have expanded our sales focus to include additional markets such as communications and consumer electronics.
-We believe these markets may experience faster growth than our historical markets, and represent opportunities to realize higher gross margins on our services.
+These markets, while large in size, are mature and, as a result, gross margins in these markets tend to be lower than other markets the Company operates in.
+To address this, in addition to the computer and software markets, we have expanded our sales focus to include additional markets such as communications and consumer electronics, among others.
+We believe these markets, and other verticals we operate in, may experience faster growth than our historical markets, and represent opportunities to realize higher gross margins on the services we offer.
 Companies in these markets often have significant need for a supply chain partner who will be an extension to their business models.
-We believe the scope of our service offerings, including e-Business and repair services will increase the overall value of the supply chain solutions we deliver to our existing clients and to new clients.
-We also strive to reduce our operating costs while implementing operational efficiencies throughout the Company.
+We believe the scope of our service offerings, including value-added warehousing and distribution, repair and recovery, aftersales, returns management, financial management, entitlement management, contact center support, material planning and factory supply, and e-Business will increase the overall value of the supply chain solutions we deliver to our existing clients and to new clients.

 Many of our clients' products are subject to seasonal consumer buying patterns.
 As a result, the services we provide to our clients are also subject to seasonality, with higher revenue and operating income typically being realized from handling our clients' products during the first half of our fiscal year, which includes the holiday selling season.
+Furthermore, many of our clients' have global operations and we believe they have been adversely impacted by continued economic pressures in certain global regions.

-Management evaluates operating performance based on net revenue, operating income (loss) and net income (loss) and a measure that we refer to as adjusted EBITDA, defined as net income (loss) excluding net charges related to interest income, interest expense, income tax expense, depreciation, amortization of intangible assets, SEC inquiry and financial restatement costs, strategic consulting and other related professional fees, restructuring, share-based compensation, unrealized foreign exchange gains and losses, net, other non-operating gains and losses, net, and gains and losses, and equity in gains and losses, of affiliates and impairments.
+Management evaluates operating performance based on net revenue, operating income (loss) and net income (loss) and a measure that we refer to as adjusted EBITDA, defined as net income (loss) excluding net charges related to interest income, interest expense, income tax expense, depreciation, amortization of intangible assets, SEC inquiry and financial restatement costs, strategic consulting and other related professional fees, restructuring, share-based compensation, impairment of long-lived assets, unrealized foreign exchange gains and losses, net, other non-operating gains and losses, net, and gains and losses, and equity in gains and losses, of affiliates and impairments.
 Among the key factors that will influence our performance are successful execution and implementation of our strategic initiatives, global economic conditions, especially in the technology sector, which comprises a predominant proportion of our business, demand for our clients' products, the effect of product form factor changes, technology changes, revenue mix and demand for outsourcing services.